Women's suffrage in the Spanish Second Republic period: Prelude to the Second Republic (1800 - 1922)

 During this period, the Partido Socialista Obrero Español (PSOE) did not generally want to address women's rights as they saw the movement as bourgeois.
 They wanted to focus on union organization.
 This contrasted little from the international socialist movement, which always had problems with feminism and women's rights.
 The International Socialist Congress, Stuttgart 1907 issued a statement in favor of women's suffrage, but said the movement needed to come from the proletariat.
 The conditional support was because men believed that women's rights should only come after universal male suffrage.
 Including women's suffrage more openly would hinder their efforts.
 The limited inclusion came about as a result First International Conference of Socialist Women which was being held concurrently in the same building.

-For a brief time between July 1907, Congressional President Antonio Maura had discussed the possibility of giving women the right to vote under limited conditions, including they be were widowed heads of households and they paid their taxes.
+For a brief time between July 1907, Congressional President Antonio Maura had discussed the possibility of giving women the right to vote under limited conditions, including they were widowed heads of households and they paid their taxes.
 Despite being aided by the left and by Republicans, Maura's efforts proved ineffectual even with conditions requiring heads of household status and no possibility of women running for office; there was no perceived pressing social need by the conservative majority to give women to vote, and more important domestic problems like a war with Morocco were on the horizons, along with an economic recession.